manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 >Note it is impossible for a symbol to have a `null` value.
 When referenced in an equality expression, if a symbol is not assigned a value, its value is the empty string `""`.

+Additionally, you can compare numeric symbol values using relational expressions with `>`, `>=`, `<`, `<=`.
+If either of the operands is not a number value, a compile-time error results indicating the value is not allowed in the expression.

 ### `#elif`

 Use `#elif` to divide an `#if` directive into multiple conditions.
 The first `true` condition in the series of `#if`/`#elif`